geospackle/geospackle/README.md

 ### Hi there 👋!
-Here's a software developer from Brooklyn, NY.
+Here's a software engineer from Brooklyn, NY.

 I am currently working on a field data collection application that helps organizations with data collection and management tasks and conforming to state and federal regulations.